shadlyd15/DoomLinux/README.md

 # DoomLinux
-A bash script to build a minimal live linux operating system that directly loads Doom.
+A script to build a minimal live linux operating system that can run Doom.
+# What it does
+- Downloads Linux Kernel 5.4.3 source and compiles it with a minimal configuration
+- Downloads Busybox 1.35.0 source and compiles it statically.
+- Downloads FBDoom and compiles it statically.
+- Creates rootfs for linux kernel to load.
+- Creates grub configuration and builds bootable iso.